mixxxdj/manual/source/index.rst

 Mixxx |version| User Manual
 ***************************

-Mixxx is `free <https://www.gnu.org/philosophy/free-sw.html>`_ DJ software for Windows, macOS and Linux.
-It's easy to use, even if you've never DJed.
-Mixxx offers a variety of features to help beginners get started and help experienced DJs get creative:
+Mixxx is a `free <https://www.gnu.org/philosophy/free-sw.html>`_ DJ software for Windows, macOS and Linux.
+Even if you've never had experience being a DJ before, it's very easy to use.
+Mixxx offers a variety of features and to help beginners get started and experienced DJs become more creative:

   * beat, tempo, and musical key detection
   * master sync